Mujë Krasniqi: Founding the KLA and First Actions

-Mujë Krasniqi along with other patriots like Adem Jashari, founded the KLA in the early 1990s.
+Mujë Krasniqi along with others like Adem Jashari and Nuhi Geci, founded the Kosovo Liberation Army (KLA) in the early 1990s.
 On January 13, 1994, police surrounded the home of his father, demanding to know the whereabouts of his son.
-Despite brutal torture in front of his family, Halil refused to disclose any information.
+Although he was tortured in front of his family, Halil refused to disclose any information.
 The police also mistreated Mujë's 13-year-old brother, Avni.

 The following day, Serbian police officers captured Mujë Krasniqi and his comrade, Xhavit Shala and were brutally beaten and detained.
 Mujë was then forced into hiding, where he maintained secret connections with key figures like Adem Jashari or his cousins Sylejman Selimi and Rexhep Selimi.
-Together, they organized the first armed actions against the occupying forces and smuggled weapons into Kosovo to support the liberation movement.
+Together, they organized the first armed actions against Yugoslav forces and smuggled weapons into Kosovo to support the Kosovar independence movement.

 On October 10, 1996, Mujë Krasniqi and his cousin were forced to flee from their homes and sought refuge with the Jashari family, while hiding together from the Serbian regime.

 On October 16, 1997, Mujë Krasniqi, alongside Adrian Krasniqi, Ilir Konushevci, and Qerim Kelmendi, attacked a Serbian police station in the village of Kliqina, near Peja.
 After a fierce exchange of gunfire, Adrian Krasniqi was killed, while the others managed to retreat.
-Three weeks after that, on November 28, 1997, during the funeral of the teacher Halit Geci in Llaushë, Rexhep Selimi, along with Mujë Krasniqi and Daut Haradinaj, made the first public appearance of the Kosovo Liberation Army (KLA).
+Three weeks after that, on November 28, 1997, during the funeral of the teacher Halit Geci in Llaushë, Rexhep Selimi, along with Mujë Krasniqi and Daut Haradinaj, made the first public appearance of the KLA.
 In front of tens of thousands of mourners, Selimi, masked, publicly read a manifesto outlining the KLA's militant program.
-This event marked the KLA's emergence as an organized resistance force and was a significant moment in Kosovo's struggle against Serbian oppression.
+This event marked the KLA's emergence as an organized resistance force and was a significant moment in Kosovo Albanians' struggle against the Serbian government.
 The appearance symbolized the beginning of open armed resistance, playing a crucial role in mobilizing support within the population for Kosovo's independence.

 Between November 1997 and June 1998, Krasniqi operated in the Drenica and Dukagjin areas, playing a crucial role in securing illegal arms corridors and expanding the ranks of the KLA.
-He was instrumental in forming the elite combat unit "ALFA" of the KLA, which included prominent fighters such as Bekim Berisha, Besim Mala or Rasim Kiçina.
+He was instrumental in forming the elite combat unit "ALFA" of the KLA, which included prominent fighters such as Bekim Berisha, Besim Mala and Rasim Kiçina.
+He also participated in the Battle of Rezalla from 26 to 28 November 1997.